Treewidth of Outer $k$-Planar Graphs: Upper bound on the treewidth of outer min- -planar graphs

-If $w$ is in the set $\boundary(F_e)$ for some $e$ lying on $(x,y)$, than we begin the walk with a path contained in $\boundary(F_e)$ between $w$ and an endpoint $v$ of $e$.
-We extend this walk by a walk between $v$ and $x$, which existence we have already proven.
+If $w$ is in the set $\boundary(F_e)$ for some edge $e$ lying on $(x,y)$, then we begin the walk with a path contained in $\boundary(F_e)$ between $w$ and an endpoint $v$ of $e$.
+We extend this walk by a walk between $v$ and $x$, whose existence we have already proven.